-When we formed our partnership in 2016, we spent some time thinking about what we wanted to achieve together, how we wanted to work together, and the shared values that brought us together.
-The vision, mission, and values we generated have guided our work since our partnership was formed.
+When we formed our alliance in 2016, we spent some time thinking about what we wanted to achieve together, how we wanted to work together, and the shared values that brought us together.
+The vision, mission, and values we generated have guided our work since our alliance was formed.

 To be a trusted Northern voice providing the health information our communities need to achieve health equity.